GSA/ficam-federation/_plan/00_index.md

 ## Federation Advantages

-* Samless access to critical websites and applications
+* Seamless access to critical websites and applications
 * Happy users, partners, and customers
 * Significate cost reductions for internal identity and access services
 * Significant cost reductions for IT infrastructure